 - Become a Full member.
 Members pay an annual fee to access all services and programs offered by their local Village.
 Financial assistance may be available if you can’t afford the full fee.

 Each Village is an independent, membership-driven nonprofit organization.
-Use this map to find all the Villages in Virginia communities, whether currently operating or in development.
-Here is some information on 3 Villages in Northern Virginia.
+There are 15 Villages in Virginia - 14 are currently operating and 1 is in development.

 About At Home in Alexandria

 Founded in 2011, At Home in Alexandria is a diverse and welcoming Village nonprofit organization that provides practical assistance and social connections to its more than 210 members.
 At Home in Alexandria’s service area covers most of the city, from Van Dorn Street to the Potomac River and Cameron Run to Four Mile Run.